 Naming of your MO files must be in the format:

-Contribute Your Translation to Core
+Optional: Contribute Your Translation to Core

 Anyone can signup and start translating here and any updates will be included in WP Job Manager updates.
 Contributing to these translations benefits all users since they will be pulled into the plugins when downloaded.